Table of Contents

 Mechanism of action of Digoxin

-The increase in the calcium concentration leads to an increase in contractility.
+The increase in calcium concentration leads to an increase in contractility.
 Digoxin achieves this by inhibiting the sodium–potassium-ATPase pump in the myocardial cell.
 The inhibition of this channel leads to an increase in the concentration of intracellular sodium.
-In order to balance the concentrations of the sodium, the sodium–calcium exchange pump is activated, which, in turn, causes an increase in the influx of calcium.
+In order to balance the concentrations of sodium, the sodium-calcium exchange pump is activated, which, in turn, causes an increase in the influx of calcium.
 Digoxin also reduces the activation of the sympathetic system.
 This is achieved by means of increasing the sensitivity of the baroreceptor.

 Pros & cons and the main indication of Digoxin